jansensan/research-methodologies-notes/readme.md

 | One-way repeated measures ANOVA | 	Friedman's ANOVA |

+#### <a name="power"></a> Power

+Definition:

+- Power represents the probability of detecting an significant result whenever it truly occurs.

+Notes:

+- Statistical power is related to sample size and other characteristics of experiment.
+- Goal is to determine power achieved by certain sample size or determine sample size necessary to achieve desired power.
+- When in need to increase the power of a test, increase the sample size.
+- Power can be quantified by doing a power analysis.
+- With more power, the accuracy of the mean increases.
+- However, samples that are too big could reveal insignificant/irrelevant hypothesis.

 #### <a name="q-q-plot"></a> Q-Q Plot

 Notes:

-- A mapping of a normal distribution on another cartesian view, where the x axis are the values obtained, and the y values are the expected values.
+- A mapping of a normal distribution on another cartesian view, where the x axis represents the values obtained, and the y axis, the expected values.
 - A normal distribution would show a straight line heading up o nthe right.